Robert Young Vineyards

-Today the 500-acre Robert Young Estate is among the most honored winegrowing properties in the world.
-The ranch is planted with 317 acres of benchland and hillside vineyards, containing three main grape varieties: Chardonnay, Merlot and Cabernet Sauvignon.
+Today the 470-acre Robert Young Estate is among the most honored winegrowing properties in the world.
+The ranch is planted with 287 acres of benchland and hillside vineyards, containing three main grape varieties: Cabernet Sauvignon, Chardonnay and Merlot.
 Ten other varieties thrive on the ranch in lesser quantities.
-Vineyard soils contain sandstone, shale, oceanic crust and sediment, providing well-drained and diverse beds for the vines.
+Vineyard contain 9 specific soil types that contain sandstone, shale, oceanic crust and sediment, each providing well-drained and uniquely diverse beds for the vines.

-The climate on the estate during growing season features warm afternoons and cool nights, rarely any rain.
+The climate on the estate during growing season features warm afternoons and cool nights with very little rain.
 Subtly variations of climate occur in different vineyard blocks on the ranch.
 Our vineyards are a bit on an anomaly in that we are able to grow highly sought-after Cabernet Sauvignon in one location, and exquisite Chardonnay in another.
 Owner and Winery Founder, Jim Young, cites another climatic feature: “Our ranch tends to pick up more heat than neighboring properties because it’s tucked against the hills.”

 It's our philosophy that great wines aren't made in the winery, they're grown in the vineyard.
 Dick Arrowood, our founding winemaker explained, “There is an enological consistency to the grapes coming from specific sections of Robert Young vineyards.
 It derives from the Youngs’ dedication to consistent and high quality viticultural practices on a per vine basis.”